jtipton25/compositional-inverse-prediction/README.md

 This repository contains code and data from the paper

 To reproduce the results from:
 Tipton, John., Hooten, M.B., Nolan, C., Booth, R.K., McLachlan, J. (In Review).
-Predicting Unobserved Climate from Compositional Data using Multivariate Gaussian Process Inverse Prediction.
+Predicting paleoclimate from compositional data using multivariate Gaussian process inverse prediction.

 1) install the BayesComposition `R` package using `devtools` as